This is your chance to own the beach house where Emily Thorne (aka Amanda Clarke) lived on the soapy nighttime drama “Revenge.”

 Emily walking around the porch:

-An aerial view of the house in the show’s credits:
+An aerial view of the house the way it looked on the show:

 The beach house was built in 2003.